Abigail’s Party (1977) dir. Mike Leigh

 w/ Fabian, Karen Black, Ivy Thayer, Paul Gleason, Ken Miller, Cliff Frates, Phil Philbin, Margaret Fuller, Lee Warren

-John and Laura are outlaws during the prohibition years, running rum and robbing anybody they come across.
+John (Fabian) and Laura (Karen Black) are outlaws during the prohibition years, running rum and robbing anybody they come across.
 No one behind the scenes, from producer down to art direction, had previous filmmaking experience—or further filmmaking experience for that matter.
 I can’t help but wonder how they got Fabian and Karen Black to star—blackmail, perhaps?
-But Moberly’s casting coup is not what wins me over to LL&BJ, it’s the full throttle haphazardness of it all.
+But Moberly’s casting coup is not what wins me over to Little Laura & Big John, it’s the full throttle haphazardness of it all.
 I know I’ll watch this one again for the great montages featuring Woodburn & Walker’s “Goin’ to Jacksonville” and their ironic ode to prison life “Everybody Likes it Up at Raiford.”

 The Lonely Lady (1983) dir.
 Peter Sasdy